 REVOLUTION was put down with extreme prejudice when it started at Christmas of 1985, with withering establishment reviews and unpatriotic ticket sales shredding director Hugh Hudson’s epic and star Al Pacino’s performance like tanks firing point blank into an unarmed crowd.
 The $28,000,000 period piece was a major failure abroad and a catastrophe in the States, with a devastating Yankee take of only $358,574 (a couple of those came from me).
-The 2009 re-edit that Warner’s kindly allowed Hudson to perform trims about 10 minutes from the original 126 and adds a crucial voice-over narration from Pacino that helps clarify missing linkage from the choppiness of yore, when the studio forced the film into release before it was properly finished.
+The 2009 re-edit that Warner’s kindly allowed Hudson let him trim about 10 minutes from the original 126 and add a crucial voice-over narration from Pacino.
+That that helps clarify missing linkage from the choppiness of yore, when the studio forced the film into release before it was properly finished.
 While not a rediscovered masterpiece, with qualifications it’s a much better experience in the newer version. *

 July 4, 1776, the harbor in New York City.
 Widowed fur trapper ‘Tom Dobb’ (Pacino) and only surviving child ‘Ned’ (Sid Owen, 13) arrive from remote regions up the Hudson into the riotous town just in time to have their boat confiscated by the rebels.
 Among the throng is freedom-struck ‘Daisy McConnahay’ (Nastassja Kinski), daughter of an adamantly Tory family.
 Gulled into conscription to the ragged Continental Army, Tom and Ned survive defeat in battle, assorted humiliation and brutality from the British, endure Valley Forge and beyond to the final triumph at Yorktown (the older Ben played by Dexter Fletcher, 19).
 Violently changing the reins and rules of society makes for a costly education all around.